JWill06/Travel-Tracker/README.md

 ### Context:
-I am currently a Mod2 student and worked on this project for over 36 hours.
+I am currently a Mod2 student and worked on this project solo for a total of about 36-40 hours.

 ### Contributors
 * Jordan Williamson: https://github.com/JWill06